micahmo/QueryStringReader/README.md

 # QueryStringReader
-A website that parses and provides easy access to query string parameters
+A website that parses and provides easy access to query string parameters.
+Built with Blazor WebAssembly, all code runs locally in the browser and is served statically by GitHub pages.

 See it in action: https://query.micahmo.com